 Downloading the Alexa app on a mobile device

-In order to easily join meetings we recommended you connect your calendar in the Alexa app.
-This will allow you to ask Alexa to start your Zoom meetings by saying “Alexa start my Zoom meeting.”
+In order to easily join meetings we recommend you connect your calendar in the Alexa app.
+This will allow you to ask Alexa to start your Zoom meetings by saying, “Alexa start my Zoom meeting.”

 Find the calendar that you would like to use for Zoom meetings.
 To connect your calendar in the Alexa app, follow these steps: